Nurislom373/Fluent-Doc/README.md

     username: <your bot username>
     process-type: update
 ```
-After adding the token and username, the only thing you need to do is create a bot controller
+Once you've added the token and username, create a bot controller.

 ```java
 @UpdateController